pyinat/pyinaturalist/README.rst

 See below for some examples,
 see `Reference <https://pyinaturalist.readthedocs.io/en/latest/reference.html>`_ for a complete list, and see `Issues <https://github.com/niconoe/pyinaturalist/issues>`_ for planned & proposed features.
 More endpoints will continue to be added as they are needed.
-PRs are welcome!
+Please **create an issue** if there is an endpoint you would like to have added, and **PRs are welcome!**

 .. note::
-    The two iNaturalist APIs expose a combined total of 103 endpoints.
+    The two iNaturalist APIs expose a combined total of 103 endpoints\*.
 Many of these are primarily for internal use by the iNaturalist web application and mobile apps, and are unlikely to be added unless there are specific use cases for them.

-..
-37 in REST API, 65 in Node API, 1 undocumented as of 2020-06-11
+    \*37 in REST API, 65 in Node API, and 1 undocumented as of 2020-09-01

 Examples
 --------